-If the waste is classified under the mirror entries, further investigation and assessment of the waste will be required to determine if hazardous properties are present.
+If the waste is classified under a mirror entry, further investigation and assessment of the waste will be required to determine if hazardous properties are present.

 Non-hazardous wastes may be classified as inert in certain circumstances.

 For bituminous road planings there are two waste codes likely to be considered: